Is the CBP Refund Claims Portal Open Yet?

 - the Importer of Record (IOR), or

-- a party the IOR designated to receive refunds via CBP Form 4811
+- a party the IOR designated via CBP Form 4811

-Why a future portal still does not solve the hard part
+Why CAPE still does not remove the upstream work

 1) You still need the entry records